mehha/minusadam/wp-content/plugins/cryptx/readme.txt

 2. Template functions

 == Changelog ==
+= 3.4.3 =
+* fixed a bug in the cryptx shortcode handler. (special thx to: <a href="https://wordpress.org/support/users/jamminjames/">jamminjames</a>,<a href="https://wordpress.org/support/users/basicweb/">basicweb</a>)
+= 3.4.2 =
+* changed WordPress required version in the plugin meta data = 3.4.1 =
+* changed some method declarations to be compatible with older PHP versions = 3.4 =
+* main code rewritten as class to prevent problems with WordPress or other plugin functions.
+* added documentation blocks to class methods for better readability.
+* renamed methods for better readability.
+* fixed some bugs
 = 3.3.3.2 =
 * fixed the "Double Slashes in cryptx-asset-URL" issue = 3.3.3.1 =